ji-zai/personal-site/content/essays/seek-truth.md

 - Define: recall beliefs in the form of thoughts, and to recall the search tree - to remember where you are, and how you got here in the tree.
 - Our memory is not as good as we think it is (even in day to day conversations we tend to forget how we got there, or we go deep into unnecessary tangents forgetting the purpose of our conversation in the first place (when there is a purpose ofc).
 This is the memory function of the mind.
 - Map back to the tree search.

 ---

+### The mind is single threaded

+We focus on one thing at a time.
+Our consciousness can move from one thing to another, but

+---